Extended Entitlement (30 Hours Funded Childcare)

 The Early Years and Childcare Service will be contacting all funded providers later in the summer term to request completion of a new provider agreement on which you can indicate if your provision will be offering the extended entitlement.

-Childcare providers in Devon will be paid £4.06 per hour per child.
-This rate is the same as it is for the universal entitlement to 570 hours.
+Childcare providers in Devon will be paid £4.38 per hour per child.
+This is the same hourly rate as the universal entitlement.

 - How parents can access the childcare service